nitanilla/piStar/README.md

 Currently, our version of the [original project](http://www.cin.ufpe.br/~jhcp/pistar/) is deployed at http://www.inf.puc-rio.br/~rportugal/piStar/tool/

 ## Referencing
-If you need to mention this fork of piStar tool, please reference this publication: Portugal, R.L.Q, Cavalcanti, R., and do Prado Leite, J.C.S.
+If you need to mention this fork of piStar tool, please reference as:
+Portugal, R.L.Q, Cavalcanti, R., and do Prado Leite, J.C.S.
 A fork from piStar Tool – An Online Tool for Awareness Goal Modeling

 ## Bugs and Issues
 Have a bug or an issue with this?
 [Open a new issue](https://github.com/nitanilla/piStar/issues) here on GitHub